 I only started loving brunches after a barista friend cultivated my love for coffees circa Autumn 2011.
 Readers of this blog will know how mad I have been over this humble bean, just read any brunch post to find out to what extent.
 In terms of time-line, I’d like to make it clear that any posts dated before mid 2011 indicates less tasting knowledge around coffees.
 I became more of a coffee geek only after that period.

-If you’re reading any of my brunch posts, let it be known that as of 2012, I’ve grown more ‘polite’ with my opinions regarding each venue’s coffees.
-I’m very finicky with my beans and how they’re extracted, I admit it.
-To avoid being too harsh with cafés that make sub-standard coffees, I’ve decided to hold back my punches with so-so coffees, and just give short comments only.
-Generally, if a place doesn’t serve good coffees, You’ll find I’d order teas or juices instead (big hint).
+If you’re reading any of my brunch posts, let it be known that if a place doesn’t serve good coffees, You’ll find I’d order teas or juices instead (big hint).

 This shortlist of brunch places are the ones that I personally love, you shouldn’t think of it as one of those all-encompassing “Melbourne’s Best Brunch Spots” lists.
+Truth be told, there’s quite a few cafes that I’ve visited with great food and coffees that don’t make this list simply because (for some reason) the place itself doesn’t linger in my heart.
 The cafes are sorted according to alphabetical suburbs, and clicking the cafe link will take you to its corresponding blog post.